At a Glance: The Best Budget AR15 Rifle

 - Polymer drop-in handguards

 - The 2-piece polymer handguards are the most classic.
-They have a metal heat-shield on the inside which helps them resist heat well.
+A metal heat shield on the inside helps them resist heat well.

 - The polymer construction makes them very lightweight, and they are available in several lengths.